-- 1. A meeting link will be provided by your proctor.
-Please join the Google Meets/Zoom link at the time indicated so that you your workspace can be approved by your proctor prior to receiving the password to start the exam.
-You should have your area prepared before testing time. - 2.
-You may have ear-plugs, a whiteboard, eraser and one writing implement if you wish.
-You will have to show this whiteboard before (blank) and after (erased) you complete the exam.
-If you do not have a whiteboard, you may use a blank piece of paper and follow the same directions. - 3.
-All exams must be taken while seated at a table and in a room where no other student or person is present.

-- 4. Your workspace must be clear of books, bags, papers, bottles, and food.
-There is no drinking or eating during an exam. - 6.
-We will be inspecting your workspace through Google Meets/Zoom.
+- A meeting link will be provided by your proctor.
+Please join the Zoom link at the time indicated so that you your workspace can be approved by your proctor prior to receiving the password to start the exam.
+You should have your area prepared before testing time. - You may have ear-plugs, a whiteboard, eraser and one writing implement if you wish.
+You will have to show this whiteboard before (blank) and after (erased) you complete the exam. - All exams must be taken while seated at a table and in a room where no other student or person is present. - Your workspace must be clear of books, bags, papers, bottles, and food.
+There is no drinking or eating during an exam. - We will be inspecting your workspace through Zoom.
 You must have your phone (or other camera enabled device) charged and streaming you live at all times during the exam.
-Head/torso and hands must be visible at all times. - 7.
-We reserve the right to ask you to show us your space at any time during the exam. - 8.
-If we feel the workspace is not appropriate, we reserve the right to not have you take the exam. - 9.
-It is the exam-taker's responsibility to make sure their environment is distraction free and the Program cannot be held accountable for any distractions that occur in your home. - 10.
-You may not wear any electronic/digital watches (e.g. Apple watch, Fitbit etc.). - 11.
-Other than religious headwear, you are not allowed to wear any hats, caps etc. - 12.
-During test-taking, please refrain from the habit of "mouthing" the words as you read or acting out the questions by moving your limbs and/or head, as it will be considered suspicious behavior. - 13.
-Your Google Meets/Zoom device must be on mute during the exam.
+Head/torso and hands must be visible at all times. - We reserve the right to ask you to show us your space at any time during the exam. - If we feel the workspace is not appropriate, we reserve the right to cancel your exam and require you to take a make-up exam once your workspace is appropriate.
+Make-up exam rules will apply. - It is the exam-taker's responsibility to make sure their environment is distraction free and the Program cannot be held accountable for any distractions that occur in your home. - You may not wear any electronic/digital watches (e.g. Apple watch, Fitbit etc.). - Other than religious headwear, you are not allowed to wear any hats, caps etc. - During test-taking, please refrain from the habit of "mouthing" the words as you read or acting out the questions by moving your limbs and/or head, as it will be considered suspicious behavior. - Your Google Meets/Zoom device must be on mute during the exam.
 If you have a question type it into the private chat box or write it on the white board/paper.
-Your proctor may unmute you at any point during the exam. - 14.
-Once you have completed the exam, you, upload to Examsoft and notify your proctor ("thumbs up sign" or private chat).
-Your proctor will verify that the test has been uploaded and make a final "sweep" of your area before instructing you to log out. - 15.
-All exams will be recorded through Google Meets/Zoom
+Your proctor may unmute you at any point during the exam. - Once you have completed the exam, you, upload to Examsoft and notify your proctor ("thumbs up sign" or private chat).
+Your proctor will verify that the test has been uploaded and make a final "sweep" of your area before instructing you to log out.

+All exams will be recorded through Zoom